 Empirical Hypothesis(C): Staple.
 This seems to be an insane card to me even at level 0 due to how easy it is to accumulate tokens on this.
 Just a few XP go a long way to make it almost trivial to fulfill each round.
 This is kinda a slotless Lucky Cigarette Case at level zero and scales up from there.
 Nuts.

-The Raven Quill(C): Excellent.
+The Raven Quill(C): Good.
 There’s so many weird uses to this one, something is bound to stick around as worth doing.
 Personally i am most excited about the prospect of no longer needing a handslot for my Occult Lexicon, but there’s a lot more possible with this.

 Captivating Discovery: Good to Excellent.
 Really good at finding what you need.
 I think this has some great use outside of the “Dropping Clues” archetype as well.
-I am lowballing this rating because i want to try it, but i think it might just become a staple.

-Map the Area: Okay to Bad.
+Map the Area: Bad.
 Replacing the investigation kills this for me.
 I’m sure someone will find a use for this in something like a Barricade Minh deck, but for most decks this won’t be great.

 Analysis: Okay.
 Can allow you to force a test through by dropping a clue or two, but in most cases i’d just be happy to play something with more icons instead.
 This is one of the very few ways to beat the tentacle token, which is notable.

 Orphic Theory(1): Good.
 This is a useful ability with a good amount of uses.
 Capable of dealing with a wide variety of problems.